symfony/ux/src/Turbo/README.md

 which comes with a Mercure hub integrated in the web server.

-If you use Symfony Flex, the configuration has been generated for you, be sure to update the `MERCURE_SUBSCRIBE_URL` in the `.env` file to point a Mercure Hub (it's not necessary if you are using Symfony Docker).
+If you use Symfony Flex, the configuration has been generated for you, be sure to update the `MERCURE_SUBSCRIBE_URL` in the `.env` file to point to a Mercure Hub (it's not necessary if you are using Symfony Docker).

 Otherwise, configure the URL of the Mercure Hub: